E-2 Visa Frequently Asked Questions

-Will my family be able to re-locate with me?
+Does an E-2 Visa allow my family to re-locate with me?

 Spouses and dependent children under the age of 21 are also granted allowance to enter the country under the E-2 treaty investor visa.
 While your spouse would be allowed to apply for authorization to work in the U.S., children admitted under the visa are not allowed work authorization.
 The spouse of an E-2 treaty investor visa holder is allowed to work in any position they choose and can change jobs every week if he or she desires.

 Have more questions, or ready to get started?
 Give us a call today for a consultation!